Raghav-56/Transcription_Whisper/README.md

 transcribe audio using NVIDIA NeMo Parakeet models.

+Input audio is automatically prepared (converted to mono 16 kHz, 16-bit WAV) using ffmpeg/pydub so Parakeet and Sortformer receive the expected format.

 ## Saving a NeMo model locally

 You can download and persist a NeMo ASR pretrained model as a .nemo file